Went with the Wind!: Legacy

-The curtain dress scene was named #2 in TV Guides January 23–29, 1999 list of "The 50 Funniest TV Moments of All Time".
-The laughter when Burnett descends the staircase was too long—indeed, it was the longest-length audience reaction in the series' entire eleven-year run—and had to be edited.
+The curtain dress scene was named #2 in TV Guides January 23–29, 1999, list of "The 50 Funniest TV Moments of All Time".
 The entire outfit, curtain rod and all, is in the collection of the Smithsonian Institution.

-Additionally, in 2009, Mattel released a Starlett doll under the Barbie Celebrity Doll line.
+In 2009, TV Guide ranked "Went with the Wind!" #53 on its list of "Top 100 Episodes of All Time".
+That year Mattel released a Starlett doll under the Barbie Celebrity Doll line.